pitastrudl/wekanwiki/Developer-Documentation.md

 Main point is to be friendly to those commenting of your code, and incorporate those suggestions that make most sense.

+# Preventing Travis CI lint errors when submitting pull requests

+- Eslint for linting.
+To prevent Travis CI lint errors, you can test for lint errors with "npm run lint"
+- If you want automatic fixes to that code file you can copy code to [jsbeautifer website](http://jsbeautifier.org) with settings Indent with 2 spaces (topmost dropdown), [X] Space before conditional: "if(x)" / "if (x)", [X] Use JSLint-happy formatting tweaks.

 # Build Pipeline

-- Eslint for linting. **To prevent Travis CI lint errors**, you can test for lint errors with "npm run lint" and if you want automatic fixes to that code file you can copy code to [jsbeautifer website](http://jsbeautifier.org) with settings Indent with 2 spaces (topmost dropdown), [X] Space before conditional: "if(x)" / "if (x)", [X] Use JSLint-happy formatting tweaks
 - Templates are written in [JADE](https://naltatis.github.io/jade-syntax-docs/) instead of plain HTML.
 - CSS is written in the [Stylus](http://stylus-lang.com/) precompiler, and
 - Meteor templates are created as BlazeLayout templates.